bioinfo-pf-curie/raw-qc/docs/output.md

   * MultiQC report - a standalone HTML file that can be viewed in your web browser.
 * `multiqc_data/`
   * Directory containing parsed statistics from the different tools used in the pipeline.

-For more information about how to use MultiQC reports, see http://multiqc.info.